open-telemetry/opamp-spec/specification.md

     // The Agent will report RemoteConfig status via AgentToServer.remote_config_status field.
     ReportsRemoteConfig            = 0x00001000;
     // The Agent can report heartbeats on a default interval of 30s.
-    // This is specified by the ServerToAgent.OpAMPConnectionSettings.heartbeat_interval_seconds field.
+    // The heartbeat interval is specified by the ServerToAgent.OpAMPConnectionSettings.heartbeat_interval_seconds field.
     // Status: [Beta]
     ReportsHeartbeat               = 0x00002000;
     // Add new capabilities here, continuing with the least significant unused bit.